 So I don’t have a credit card, I avoid debts and I won’t buy anything I don’t need and can’t soon pay off.
 Yet, I am still often struggling between each payday.
 Every time I seem to be home free — something else comes up.
 Just last week the power supply on our modestly priced television blew.
 It was almost five years old and safely out of warranty for the manufacturer.
 I won’t be buying a new one in a hurry (as I don’t consider it a necessity) but this is the kind of thing that seems to keep happening just when the finish line is within sight.
 I keep looking for that one payday that will finally let me put aside some money but it never seems to come.
 I still keep going though.

 I still work in the hope that this day will come though as I write, it is looking very likely that we’re about to head into another economic depression which I’ve been expecting for a while.
-This is actually one of the reasons I’ve been so focused on not having any debts and I will soon have got rid of the last bit of a student loan which only grew while I worked overseas almost a decade.
+This is actually one of the reasons I’ve been so focused on not having any debts and I will soon have got rid of the last bit of a student loan..
 Still, even with this out of the way by (hopefully) the middle of the year, I am still just a single unexpected problem away from being back in the red.
-If my car had a serious problem or if it was wrecked, I would be unlikely to get another one soon even with an insurance payout.
+If my car was wrecked or had a serious problem, I would be unlikely to be able to afford another one soon — even with an insurance payout.
 If there was a serious medical issue or I suddenly lost my job, I would be in an even worse muddle.

-This all isn’t intended as a complaint though.
-What I am talking about will be familiar to a lot of families.
-Really, it is not what I’m doing wrong now but what I was doing wrong earlier.
-In my late teens and early twenties, I spent a lot of money and have very little to show of it.
+This all isn’t intended as a long complaint though and what I am talking about will be familiar to a lot of families.
+Really, I think it is not so much what I’m doing wrong now but what I was doing wrong earlier.
+In my late teens and early twenties, I spent a lot of money for which I have very little to show.
 I didn’t use this time to save or build up skills outside of training for my current profession.
 I didn’t take on a much part-time work as I easily could have.
-I gave little thought to the future and was even dismissive of the student debt I accumulated, thinking I would have no trouble paying it back.
+I gave little thought to the future and was even dismissive of the student debt I accumulated; thinking I would have no trouble paying it back.
 Young people do stupid things but I am still responsible for these actions and I am paying for them now.

 I also don’t now actively seek out other ways to make money outside of my main income.
 I’m not working night on “side hustles” or taking on a second job.
 I quite like the leisure time I have.
 From early adulthood, I was not an ambitious man and wanted only to live simply and comfortably.
 Some may not say this is so bad but it has consequences that I am feeling now too.